Bachelor of Science in

 - Science core courses: In addition to the general education curriculum, Exercise Science students are required to take 12 credit hours of basic science core courses.

-- Optional Biology Minor: For specifics contact the Department of Biology at
+- Optional Biology Minor: For specifics contact the Department of Biology.

 All Exercise Science students MUST take one certification exam at the student’s expense.
 These include: